DIY Professional Headshots

 6. Unflattering Angles

-Shooting from below creates double chins.
+Mistake: Shooting from below creates double chins.
 Straight-on shots lack dimension.
-The most flattering angle is typically slightly above eye level with body angled 15-30 degrees.
+Fix: Camera at or slightly above eye level, body angled 15-30 degrees.

 7. Inappropriate Attire

-Clothing that's too casual, too trendy, or doesn't match your industry undermines professional credibility.
-Choose timeless, business-appropriate clothing in solid colors.
+Mistake: Too casual, busy patterns, or clothing that doesn't match your industry.
+Fix: Choose timeless, business-appropriate clothing in solid colors that are well-fitted.

 8. Over-Editing

-Heavy filters, excessive skin smoothing, or dramatic color grading looks obviously fake.
-Professional retouching is invisible—it enhances without transforming.
+Mistake: Heavy filters, excessive skin smoothing, or dramatic color grading.
+Fix: Professional retouching is invisible—it enhances without transforming.
+You should still look like yourself.

 9. Low Resolution